Marak/xp/README.md

 # xp
-## an agile development tool built in CoffeeScript and node.js
+## a command line agile development tool built in CoffeeScript and node.js

 #  Usage